bozsahin/ccglab/README.md

 <li> Open a new bash terminal and run <code>ccglab</code> script from anywhere.
 </ol>

-<b>NO NEED TO REINSTALL:</b> If you already have a git-installed up-and-running CCGlab, just do the following for updates:
+<b>NO REINSTALL:</b> If you already have a git-installed up-and-running CCGlab, just do the following for updates:

 <ol>
 <li><code>cd $CCGLAB_HOME</code>